Get

 Producing wolf hybrids raises questions about the welfare of both the dogs and the wolves involved.
 Wolves have specific social and environmental needs that may not be adequately met in a domestic setting.
 Similarly, the hybrid offspring often have behavioral traits and needs that are too challenging for owners to manage, as even the most experienced dog handler can struggle with wolf hybrids.
 This raises concerns about the well-being and quality of life of these animals.

 The ethical considerations surrounding dog-wolf breeding are multifaceted.
-On one hand, it is argued that creating hybrids can help preserve wolf-like traits and characteristics in domestic dogs.
+On the one hand, it is argued that creating hybrids can help preserve wolf-like traits and characteristics in domestic dogs.
 Hybridization can provide a unique opportunity to study and learn from these animals, contributing to our understanding of both species.

-However, critics say that breeding dog-wolf hybrids is ethically problematic.
+On the other hand, critics say that breeding dog-wolf hybrids is ethically problematic.
 They believe that such practices can lead to the exploitation of animals, compromising their welfare and perpetuating harmful stereotypes about wolves.
 There is also concern that the demand for hybrid dogs may contribute to illegal wildlife trade and further endanger wild wolf populations.

 Czechoslovakian Wolfdog standing outdoor